Zackory/mm2024/README.md

 This course has been developed and inspired based on a prior project-based course on mobile manipulation for robotic caregiving, taught at CMU and Georgia Tech.

-Examples of past mobile manipulation projects can be found on the following course webpage: [16-887: Robotic Caregivers and Intelligent Physical Collaboration](https://zackory.com/rc2023/)
+Examples of past mobile manipulation projects can be found on the following course webpage: [16-887: Robotic Caregivers and Intelligent Physical Collaboration (2023)](https://zackory.com/rc2023/)

 ## Credit